Stronger Data Poisoning Attacks Break Data Sanitization Defenses: Attack Framework

 \paragraph{Repeated points.} In high dimensions, randomized rounding can result in poisoned points that are far away from each other.
-This can make the poisoned points vulnerable to being filtered out by the defender.
-Instead, as we discuss in \refsec{concentrated}, we want the poisoned points to be concentrated in a few distinct locations.
-To do so, we adopt a heuristic of repeating poisoned points $r$ times after rounding (keeping the overall fraction of poisoned data, $\epsilon$, the same).
+This can make the poisoned points vulnerable to being filtered out by the defender, as they would no longer be concentrated in a few distinct locations (\refsec{concentrated}).
+To address this, we adopt a heuristic of repeating poisoned points $r$ times after rounding (keeping the overall fraction of poisoned data, $\epsilon$, the same).
 This means that we find $\epsilon n / r$ poisoned points $\{x_1, x_2, \ldots, x_{\epsilon n / r}\}$, do randomized rounding to get $\{\hat x_1, \hat x_2, \ldots, \hat x_{\epsilon n / r}\}$, and then form the multiset $\sDp$ by taking the union of $r$ copies of this set.
 In practice, we find that setting $r=2$ or 3 works well.
 This heuristic better concentrates the poisoned points while still preserving their expected mean $\E[\hat x]$.